wuzikang961215/BookWise/README.md

 ### 🧑‍💼 Merchants
 - Use their account to create/manage themes and time slots
 - View all bookings and payments per slot
-- Access (future) stats like most booked themes or top customers
+- Access stats like most booked themes or top customers

 ### 👑 Admins
 - Manage all merchants, users, bookings, payments, reviews, and system data